Customers

 The threat intelligence workflow that consumed 1.5 hours of daily reading and one to two hours of multi-platform querying has been replaced by continuous automated monitoring that detects and assesses zero days within minutes of disclosure.
 The team identifies exposure to newly disclosed vulnerabilities before scanners have published detection signatures, closing the gap that previously left critical risks invisible for days.

-Remediation cycles that previously took 8-12 hours end-to-end for routine patches, and up to three days for critical vulnerabilities, now complete much faster through an approval-based action queue.
 The security team reviews prioritized plans, and Cogent handles ticket creation, team routing, and SLA tracking.
 The routing logic that previously lived in informal documentation and institutional memory is codified and applied consistently across all remediation teams.

 Hundreds of hours of manual report gathering have been replaced by automated, on-demand generation.
 Leadership gets current program status when they ask rather than waiting for a hand-built presentation every four weeks.
 Security risk reviews that previously took hours of cross-tool data pulls are now produced on demand through Cogent's conversational reporting.